Jamesbarford/semi-cricle/README.md

 # WIP: semi-circle
 A simple circle ci command line application for getting the status of pipelines.

-Can be used in a loop to perform simple polling and piped into `jq` for querying
+Has the functionality to poll a workflow untill either success or failure

 # Command line arguments
 - `-b` Name of branch